Pathways to Politics for Women

 -

-Please note there are specific eligibility requirements for this program.
-We request that applicants confirm their eligibility at the beginning of the application in response to the following criteria:
+There are specific eligibility requirements for the University of Melbourne program.
+We request that applicants confirm their eligibility at the beginning of their application to the program in response to the following criteria:

-- I am an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.
+- Be an Australian citizen/Australian permanent resident/holder of a New Zealand Special Category Visa or permanent Humanitarian Visa.

 -